Kinesiology (Science), University Transfer Loading...

 - Physics 30

-It is essential that you check and plan so that you have the appropriate prerequisites for the required courses in your program.
+It is essential that applicants check and plan so that they have the appropriate prerequisites for the required courses in the program.

 This program transfers to the Degree Program offered by the Faculty of Physical Education and Recreation at the University of Alberta.
 Students applying for the program at GPRC will be offered admission to Kinesiology (Science), University Transfer and will choose courses appropriate for this degree.

 The curriculum requirements are outlined in the recommended sequence.
-If you register in courses out of sequence, you will need to carefully ensure that you have the required prerequisites and co-requisites.
+If students register in courses out of sequence, they will need to carefully ensure that they have the required prerequisites and co-requisites.

 Transfer to University of Alberta

-To be considered a transfer applicant for admission to Bachelor of Science in Kinesiology at the University of Alberta, you must obtain a competitive GPA (minimum GPA 2.0) based on a minimum of 24 credits of course weight in post-secondary study.
+To be considered a transfer applicant for admission to Bachelor of Science in Kinesiology at the University of Alberta, students must present a minimum GPA of 2.0 on the most recent 24 credits of course weight in post-secondary study.
+The current competitive transfer average is 3.2.
 Students are reminded that the University of Alberta requires a minimum grade of C- for transfer.
-Successful completion of transfer credits and a minimum 2.0 GPA does not guarantee admission to the University.
+Successful completion of transfer credits and a minimum 3.2 GPA does not guarantee admission to the University.
 The University of Alberta Residence Requirement allows for a maximum of 60 credits transferable from other institutions.
 Applicants must also present all high school requirements or equivalent.